crkn-rcdr/cihm-metadatabus/doc/dmdtools.md

 ## dmd-Preservation-IssueInfoDC

 Creates a series of .csv files in `_Metadata_Synchronised/Fixed/IssueinfoDC` which are encoded in the format we use for loading
 Dublin Core with the metadata loader.
-Will be used to load metadata in order to initiate metadata updates to transform any Issuinfo records into DC.

 See [Digital-Preservation/issues/32](https://github.com/crkn-rcdr/Digital-Preservation/issues/32).